keepsimple logo

 How UXCG was built

-This article describes the process of creating a User Experience Core Guide (UXCG) - a project that was announced in a separate article and which you can explore by clicking here.
+This article describes the process of creating a User Experience Core Guide (UXCG) - an add-on project to UX Core, which you can explore here.

-This article aims to show the thought process of the project author and what stages the process of its creation consisted of.
+This article aims to show the project author's thought process and the stages of its creation.

 Step 0: Prepare the action plan

-From the very beginning, I wanted to make sure that all parts of the project were coherent with each other.
-I wanted all the biases described in UX Core to have at least a few questions that they answer.
+From the beginning, I wanted to make sure that all parts of the project were coherent.
+I wanted all the biases described in UX Core to have at least a few questions that they answered.
 The questions, in turn, needed to be general enough for the reader to extrapolate to hundreds of other situations.

-By December 20th, I prepared an action plan, which generally remained the same although changed in the process.
+By December 20th, I prepared an action plan, which generally remained the same, although it changed in the process.
 All steps were written out in Trello:

 Step 1: Issues generation

-After not finding anything useful, I decided to use the biases already described in UX Core.
+After not finding anything useful, I used the biases already described in UX Core.
 After going through each of them, I tried to generate at least 1 question to which this bias would be perfectly relevant.
-I expected over a hundred questions, but in the end, I got 80.
+I expected over a hundred questions, but in the end, I got 80 (I was working on the Russian version first).

 Step 2: Merging the questions

-Many questions were similar to each other, so I merged them.
-So, 80 questions fit into 73.
-Later, another round of merging was held.
-This time, because of too similar answers.
+Many questions were similar, so I merged them.
+Thus, 80 questions fit into 73.
+Later, another round of merging was held, this time because of too similar answers.
 In the final version, 63 questions were posted.

 Step 3: Questions categorization

 A UXCG visitor shouldn't have felt the same discomfort as UX Core users — seeing a lot of information but not having navigation mechanisms.
-So I decided to create question labels that would allow the user to filter out the information that was most relevant to him.
-Having looked at the questions I already prepared, I decided that it would be most convenient to divide them into categories corresponding to the product status.
+So, I decided to create question labels that would allow the user to filter out the information that was most relevant to him.
+Having looked at the questions I had already prepared, I decided it would be most convenient to divide them into categories corresponding to the product.
 Thus, the following labels were created:

-So, for example, the question "How to make bonuses and promotions more attractive for users?" can belong to both the Development stage and Pre-Signup/Post-SignUp.
-The reason is that we can plan bonuses and promotions at the Development stage.
-Also, we can schedule them for potential (Pre-SignUp), or existing users (Post-SignUp).
+For example, the question "How can bonuses and promotions be made more attractive for users?" can belong to both the development stage and pre-sign-up/post-sign-up.
+We can plan bonuses and promotions at the Development stage and schedule them for potential (Pre-SignUp) or existing users (Post-SignUp).

 The categorization of the questions was completed on the afternoon of December 31st.
 At that time, I spent about 20 hours on the project.